-In September 2019, the Company received \$20,000 by entering into an unsecured, interest free loan with no preset repayment terms with director M. Little.
-Proceeds of the loans were used for ongoing working capital requirements of the Company.
+In September 2019, the Company received \$20,000 by entering into an unsecured, interest free loan with no pre-set repayment terms with director M. Little.
+This debt was settled in full as part of the debt conversion completed on September 16, 2020.